mtyt/melawati-site/docs/index.md

 ## Nerdy tech-talk and specs:
+- The module width is 20 HP (101.6 mm), depth is about 25 mm
+- Power through the 10-pin standard connector.
+We used a shrouded header for your convenience!
+We'll even ship you the cable (if we don't forget)
 - The input is zener-diode protected and will limit any incoming voltage to 0-5V.
 - The outputs are protected by diodes in order to protect the internal circuits if you mess up your patch and route outputs to outputs.
 Just in case.